Standards for grading and promotion of MD students – Clerkship (Years 3 and 4)

 1. Determination of achievement: It is the responsibility of each course committee to define satisfactory completion of their course as a whole.
 Specifically:

-1. Additional expectations for marked assessments: For each Clerkship rotation, there is a requirement to achieve 60% on each mastery exam and oral exam, as applicable to the specific rotation.
+1. Additional expectations for marked assessments: For each Clerkship rotation, there is a requirement to achieve 60% on each mastery exercise and oral exam, as applicable to the specific rotation.

 2. Clinical evaluations: An overall assessment of “meets expectations” or above on each final clinical evaluation in a course is required to achieve “satisfactory completion” of the clinical evaluation for that course.